 Q: How can sample return and the work that Perseverance is doing be applied to other planetary bodies?

 Andrew Steele: Going to Mars takes about seven months, which is relatively easy compared to most other places where we would be interested in looking for evidence of life, or conditions that could indicate habitability.
 One of the things we will learn from these samples is how to tailor the next generation of instruments for missions that will go even further out into the Solar System, such as to Saturn’s moon Enceladus or Jupiter’s moon Europa.
-Mars sample return missions will enable us to know how to do life-detection properly and these lessons can be applied toward exoplanet research as well.
+Mars sample return missions will enable us to know how to do life-detection properly and these lessons can be applied to exoplanet research as well.